electrode-io/electrode/packages/electrode-react-webapp/DESIGN.md

 - `jsChunk`
 - `cssChunk`

-### Concurrent Token
+### Concurrent Token and Async Output

 Note that a token handler that takes `next` or returns Promise is only async, but not concurrent.
 Meaning the renderer will still wait for it to finish before continuing to the next token.

-If you want the renderer to continue while your token generates output concurrently, you have to reserve a spot with `context.output.reserve()` and use `process.nextTick` to invoke another async function.
+If you want the renderer to continue while your token generates output concurrently, you have two options:

-For example:
+1. Reserve a spot with `context.output.reserve()` and use `process.nextTick` to invoke another async function.

+2. Return a [node.js stream] for your output.

+For example, reserving a spot:

 ```js
 module.exports = function setup(options) {